top of page

 africa-tanzania-four-seasons-safari-lodg

-Fly southwest to King Salmon this morning, then by floatplane to Katmai National Park and world-renowned Brooks Falls, one of the best places to view giant Alaskan brown bears in their natural habitat.
-Katmai is home to the world’s largest population of these enormous coastal grizzlies, with some 2,200 individuals inside the park.
-As many bear populations around the world decline, Katmai's 4 million acres of wilderness provides some of the last pristine habitat for these magnificent carnivores.
+After a hearty breakfast, we depart early for the nearby floatplane base where we board our short flight to Katmai National Park with access to world-renowned Brooks Falls, one of the best places to view brown bears in their natural habitat.
+Katmai is home to the world’s largest population of these enormous omnivores, with some 2,200 individuals inside the park.
+As many bear populations around the world decline, Katmai's 4 million acres of wilderness provides some of the last pristine habitat to sustain them.

-Within Katmai's protected bounds, scientists study bears in their natural environs, visitors have unparalleled viewing opportunities, and the bears live largely undisturbed.
-Nurturing this delicate relationship between people and bears is the key to Katmai's success, making it the world's preeminent place to observe brown bears in the wild.
-From the safety of platforms built over Brooks Falls, we get a close look at one of the world's most iconic wildlife spectacles, which few visitors to Alaska have the privilege to witness: at close range, watch bears stand in the rushing whitewater, jaws gaping, trying to catch the salmon that leap up the falls once spawning season starts.
-Our June and July departures will have a good chance to see fishing bears, since this is when the salmon are running, but viewing is excellent in August and September, too, with even more bears in the vicinity, wandering up and down the Brooks River.
-During each full day with the bears, we break to have lunch at world-famous Brooks Lodge, an easy walk from the falls.
+Within Katmai's protected bounds, bears live largely undisturbed, and visitors have unparalleled photography opportunities.
+From the safety of platforms built over world-famous Brooks Falls, we get a close angle on one of the world's most iconic wildlife spectacles: bears standing in the rushing whitewater, jaws gaping, trying to catch the salmon that leap up the falls once spawning season starts.
+July departures offer a good chance to see fishing bears, since this is when the salmon are running, but viewing is excellent in August and September, too, with even more (and fatter!) bears in the vicinity, wandering up and down the Brooks River.
+Each day, we break for lunch at Brooks Lodge, an easy walk from the falls.
+In the evenings, shuttle back to King Salmon by floatplane or water taxi to spend the night enjoying “rustic luxury” at Gold Creek Lodge.

-Day 12: Katmai / King Salmon / Anchorage
+Day 11: Katmai Bear Viewing / King Salmon / Homer

-Our Alaska wildlife safari comes to a close today as we transfer to the airport for homeward flights, or ongoing travel for those who have booked extensions.
+Our grand Alaska wildlife safari comes to a close today as we transfer to the Homer airport for homeward flights, or ongoing travel for those who have booked extensions.

 Important Note on Bear Viewing: Bears are attracted to the Brooks River at multiple times during the summer, and their precise location varies depending on seasonal elements including weather and fish movements.
 More intimate experiences with bears (due to fewer tourists) tend to happen in late August and September (versus late June and July), when bears are found throughout the area rather than primarily fishing atop the falls.